-Proving That You Are a Victim of Domestic Violence, Dating Violence, or Stalking
+Documenting You Are or Have Been a Victim of Domestic Violence, Dating Violence, Sexual Assault or Stalking

-The housing authority and your landlord can ask you to prove or "certify" that you are a victim of domestic violence, dating violence, or stalking.
-The housing authority or your landlord must give you at least 14 business days (i.e., Saturdays, Sundays, and holidays do not count) to provide this proof.
-The housing authority and your landlord are free to extend the deadline.
-There are three ways you can prove that you are a victim:
+The PHA can, but is not required to, ask you to provide documentation to "certify" that you are or have been a victim of domestic violence, dating violence, sexual assault, or stalking.
+Such request from the PHA must be in writing, and the PHA must give you at least 14 business days (Saturdays, Sundays, and federal holidays do not count) from the day you receive the request to provide the documentation.
+The PHA may, but does not have to, extend the deadline for the submission of documentation upon your request.